7AbdUrRehman7/Assembly-GAME/README.md

 # 🕹️ MIPS Platformer Game

 ## 🎮 Overview
-This is a classic single-screen platformer game built using **MIPS assembly language** in the **MARS simulator** environment for the CSCB58 final project.
-The player controls a character that moves horizontally and vertically (by jumping), interacts with platforms, avoids enemies and reaches the finish line before all the health drains out!.
+This is a classic single-screen platformer game built using MIPS assembly language in the MARS simulator environment for the CSCB58 final project.
+The player controls a character that moves horizontally and vertically (by jumping), interacts with platforms, avoids enemies, and reaches the finish line before all the health drains out!

 ## 📁 Files
 - `game.asm` – Main source code in MIPS assembly.